 Every TCP & UDP port, the owning process and its app icon, the bound address, and an IPv4·IPv6 tag.
 A glance tells you what's exposed to the network — and one click ends it.

-Top processes ranked live by CPU or memory, with app-aware names and icons.
-Expand any row for the full command line, path, and parent — then end or force-quit it.
+Top processes ranked live by CPU or memory, with instant name search that goes beyond the Top N cap — find the background app that's been hiding past the cutoff.
+Expand any row for the full command line, path, and parent; then end or force-quit it.

-CPU, memory, swap, disk, and live network throughput in one tidy panel — or pin a live number right next to the menu-bar icon and never open the window at all.
+CPU, memory, swap, disk, and live network throughput in one tidy panel.
+Pin any combination of CPU, memory, and network rates right next to the menu-bar icon — pick what you care about, leave the window closed.

 Start, stop, and restart your Docker / Podman containers and Homebrew services straight from the menu bar.
 Pier even detects when your docker is really Podman.